evaaaaawu/evaaaaawu.com/src/content/en/why-01-plus-02-equals-030000000000000004-in-javascript.md

 In JavaScript, 0.1 + 0.2 doesn't equal exactly 0.3.
 This isn't unique to JavaScript but is a common issue in all programming languages that use binary floating-point arithmetic.

-In everyday life, we mostly use the decimal system, where only fractions like 1/2, 1/4, 1/5, 1/8, and 1/10 can be precisely represented as decimals.
-Fractions like 1/3, 1/6, 1/7, and 1/9 cannot.
+In everyday life, we mostly use the decimal system, where fractions like 1/2, 1/4, 1/5, 1/8, and 1/10 can be precisely represented as decimals.
+However, fractions like 1/3, 1/6, 1/7, and 1/9 cannot.
 For example, 1/3 is 0.33333333... continuing infinitely.

-Similarly, in binary, only fractions like 1/2, 1/4, 1/8, etc. can be precisely represented, while others extend infinitely.
+Similarly, in binary, only fractions like 1/2, 1/4, 1/8, etc. can be precisely represented, while others like 1/10 (0.1 in decimal) cannot be exactly represented and extend infinitely.
 Since computer memory is limited, programming languages allocate finite memory to numbers, restricting precision.
 This limitation causes JavaScript to calculate 0.1 + 0.2 as 0.30000000000000004.

-To avoid this issue, JavaScript provides methods like `toFixed` and `toPrecision` for number operations, allowing us to set our desired precision level, such as rounding to one decimal place.
-Therefore:
+To avoid this issue in practical applications, JavaScript provides methods like `toFixed` and `toPrecision` for number operations, allowing us to set our desired precision level, such as rounding to one decimal place.

 <!-- ```js
 console.log((0.1 + 0.2).toFixed(1)); // 0.3